DTJF/libpruio/src/doc/_4_examples.md

 \Item{Description}

   This example shows how to get input from a digital line.
-It creates a new PruIo instance cinfigured in IO mode, which continuously prints out the state of a single digital line.
+It creates a new PruIo instance configured in IO mode, which continuously prints out the state of a single digital inout line.

 \Item{Preparation}